 She got offers from all three, highest was twenty nine hundred.
 They take the car to a title company, do the paperwork, Ellen has the cash in her pocket.
-Katja picks her up and takes her to the bank, deposit the cash, drive home.
+Katja picks her up and takes her to the bank, deposit most of the cash, drive home.

 Ellen, "That was quick.
 One day."